playfulprogramming/playfulprogramming/content/blog/documentation-driven-development/index.md

 Each of these refers to a form of validating the functionality of code behind user behavior.
 Each encourages a stronger communication method that often includes documentation in the process.
 "DDD" is just another form of this type of logic.

-> Those of you who are familiar with a wide array of project planning methodologies may be frustrated that I made the false start of calling this concept "documentation-driven development," since "DDD" typically stands for ["Domain-driven development."](https://en.wikipedia.org/wiki/Domain-driven_design)
->
-> While this is true, acronyms come and go and evolve.
-Further, "documentation-driven development"  sounds cool and is a straightforward enough name to grasp the idea from it.

 # Conclusion

 I've been using documentation-driven development as a concept to drive my coding on some projects.
 Among them was my project [`CLI Testing Library`](https://github.com/crutchcorn/cli-testing-library), which allowed me to write a [myriad of documentation pages](https://github.com/crutchcorn/cli-testing-library/tree/main/docs) as well as [verbose GitHub issues](https://github.com/crutchcorn/cli-testing-library/issues/2).